djepar/djepar.github.io/BlogEntry.md

 ### OS (Google Coursera Course 5 : IT Security: Defense against the digital dark arts)
 Finish the section about Hashing

+### Wargames
+Did 2-3 picoCTF challenges.

+# 20 of october
+### Math
+Finish the second section reading and preparatory quiz.

+### OS (Google Coursera Course 5 : IT Security: Defense against the digital dark arts)
+Work on the Cryptography applications section.